Smithtown Crossing Redevelopment Study

 People live here for a reason.
 The character and beauty of the Shorewood/Excelsior community features a wonderful combination of quaintness, individuality and local color, serenity and seclusion.
 By contrast, most folks around here would consider Wayzata to be sometimes useful, but as a place to live?
 You would hear, “sterile, overdeveloped, and ridiculously upscale”. --How about the crowded circus that has become the new Chanhassen?
 Not a chance!
 Let’s be careful with this.

-After watching my former community of the Parker’s Lake area in Plymouth be wrecked by multi-unit housing and overdevelopment, I am not interested in: 1) several years of the all-day noise, dirt, and traffic detours of major construction; 2) potential lowering of property values because of the presence of multi-unit housing; 3) groups of building reaching 4 stories in height, large parking lots, herding people into phony little courtyards, and all of the other artificialities that the developers come up with.
+After watching my former community of the Parker’s Lake area in Plymouth be wrecked by multi-unit housing and overdevelopment, I am not interested in: 1) several years of the all-day noise, dirt, and traffic detours of major construction; 2) potential lowering of property values because of the presence of multi-unit housing; 3) groups of buildings reaching 4 stories in height, large parking lots, herding people into phony little courtyards, and all of the other artificialities that the developers come up with.

 I have a suggestion.
 Let us take an approach which will attract the many entrepreneurs among us.
 Yes, the gas station and former Bayt Shop properties need action.
 These are good locations for many different types of quality retail oriented businesses.
 Scrap this outlandish proposal – one which will create great noise, congestion and upheaval – while damaging the intrinsic nature of Shorewood.
 In its place, create the right environment – and let the free market work."